TwitchSolvesCube/TwitchSolvesCubeV2/README.md

 ## How to create `config.json`
 Follow Steps 1 & 2 from here https://twurple.js.org/docs/examples/chat/basic-bot.html
 To make things easier you may use https://reqbin.com/post-online for your POST request (Use this site at your own risk)
-Then add the additional line for your channelName, use the empty config.json here as an example
+Then add the additional line for your channelName, use the empty configTemplate.json here as an example.

 ## Setting Up Dev Enviroment
 Run line by line